josephchandlerjr/Chess/README.md

 ### chess

 Contains classes which run gui game.
 Chess class is essentially the control center.
 Game class represent instances of games.
 Board class models a game board.
-ChessPiece class holds static references to specific game piece objects.
+ChessPiece class holds static references to specific game piece objects.Also of note is ChessServer, which is the server the app uses for remote games.

 ### test